zaf22/Computer-First-Aid/README.md

   * Framework created
   * Index.html created and updated
   * Subpages for Windows, MacOS, Linux, ChromeOS, and iOS created and updated
-  * README, License, Q&A, and inclusivity statement created and updated
+  * README, License, Q&A, ethics, and inclusivity statement created and updated

 ## Version History
 1.0.0 - Released 11.4.2021